klmilam/columbia-ad-17/README.md

         --region us-central1
 ```

-#### Train on TPU V2
+#### Train on v2-8 TPU
-If TPU V3 resources are insufficient, try running the model on a TPU V2.
+If v3-8 TPU resources are insufficient, try running the model on a v2-8 TPU.
+This will have the same number of shards as the v3-8 TPU, so no code changes (i.e. changing hyperparameters) are necessary.
 ```bash
 gcloud ai-platform jobs submit training "tpu_training_$(date +%Y%m%d%H%M%S)" \
         --staging-bucket "gs://internal-klm-tpu" \